Despite soaring temperatures and the dog days of summer, the expansion at Scott Stadium continues to remain on schedule.

 "We'll be able to open the locker rooms, the referees area and the press area," Laurance said.
 "That'll be it for this year."

 Beyond the lower deck's seating bowl, the most noticeable progress can be noted by the lighting system.
 Two of four light poles have been erected and the lights have been mounted.
 The third pole is nearly complete as well.
-Each structure has support beams that form a large "V" shape.
+Each structure has support beams that from a large "V" shape.

 Fourth-year Engineering student Kevin Berger, who works for the expansion project this summer, said that the architects would not indicate whether the "V" was intentionally done.
 He also pointed out that each individual light must be pointed at a specific spot on the field.